-Staff who have a concern about a colleague or a volunteer member of staff should refer to our whistleblowing policy.
+Staff who have a concern about a colleague or a volunteer member of staff should refer to our Low Level Concerns Policy and our Whistleblowing Policy.

 The procedure for dealing with any other staff complaints or employment grievances is set out in the school's staff discipline and grievance policy or our code of conduct.